Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### Embracing containers and Docker

 The main change included in SDK 4.0 is the addition of container technologies.
-Specifically, the new SDK is highly based on [Docker](https://www.docker.com/){:target="_blank"} and [Docker compose](https://docs.docker.com/compose/){:target="_blank"} to offer a solution aligned with the architectural decisions made in Alfresco for version 6: moving towards microservices-oriented solutions.
+Specifically, the new SDK is highly based on [Docker](https://www.docker.com/){:target="_blank"} and [Docker Compose](https://docs.docker.com/compose/){:target="_blank"} to offer a solution aligned with the architectural decisions made in Alfresco for version 6: moving towards microservices-oriented solutions.

 Working with Docker images gives the developers the opportunity to easily customize the deployment of the local environment to adapt it to their requirements.
-Adding, removing and configuring services in the environment is as easy as modifying the Docker compose descriptor file.
+Adding, removing and configuring services in the environment is as easy as modifying the Docker Compose descriptor file.

 ### Support for Java 11

 [Java 11](https://openjdk.java.net/projects/jdk/11/){:target="_blank"} is the next Long Term Support (LTS) version that provides support for 3 years.
-Alfresco 6.1 already offers support for this version of the Java platform.
+Alfresco 6.1+ already offers support for this version of the Java platform.

 Alfresco SDK 4.0 has been modified to add support for Java 11 as well.
-This way, if you're working as a developer in customizations for Alfresco 6.1 you must now use SDK 4.0 + JDK 11 to work on them.
+This way, if you're working as a developer in customizations for Alfresco 6.1 or later, you must now use SDK 4.0 + JDK 11 to work on them.
 The Apache Maven plugins included in the archetypes has been updated to avoid any issue with Java 11.

 ### Easy dependency configuration